How to Buy a Puppy

 e.
 Ask about behaviour and environment.
 Ask where about the environment and socialisation of the puppy.
 Poor quality breeders often won’t socialise animals, which can lead to behavioural issues for your new pet.

 a.
-Don't send any money before your first visit.
+Don't skip this.
 It is a requirement of Lucys Law to see the mother and puppies at the premises of the breeder.
-You shouldn’t feel rushed into paying a deposit before you’ve seen the pet in person.
 We also recommend using a traceable payment method and getting a receipt for any money paid.

 b.
 Only agree to meet at the breeders premises.
 It is illegal to complete the sale anywhere else.
 Never agree to meeting in a park, or meeting half way, and never agree to a puppy courier.
 No matter how good or kind it seems.
 These are all red flags and you should back out.
 We would even recommend getting proof of address from the seller as a common scam of importers is meeting new puppies in an AirBnb.